RPGHacker/Portfolio/README.md

 **Web Model Viewer (2015)**

 A 3D model viewer built in Unity 3D.
 I originally started making this for my girlfriend's portfolio website.
-The original idea was to insert models and animations into it, then export it as a Flash or WebGL player and embed it in a website.
+The original idea was to insert models and animations into it, then export it as a Flash or WebGL player and embed it into a website.
 My girlfriend ended up not needing a model viewer after all, so this was never fully finished and went unused, but even in it's current state it's already quite capable and polished.
-You can select between a number of different skyboxes and materials to view, enable different viewing options and angles, and navigate the scene using controls similar to Maya or Unity 3D.
+You can select between a number of different skyboxes and materials to view, enable different viewing options and angles, and navigate the scene using controls similar to Maya and Unity 3D.
 Options for selecting different models and animations to view were planned for the final version.

 Skybox images © 2015 Stella B. & [Games Academy](http://games-academy.de/)